N1msi/uBlockOrigin-BraveSearch-AI-Blocklist-/README.md

 ## NOTE
 TLD ".ai" is blocked ENTIRELY in this fork

-This ends up blocking Anguilla's ccTLD, as they unfortunately share the same domain.
+This ends up blocking Anguilla's ccTLD (country code top-level domain) as they unfortunately share the same domain.

 (Sorry Anguilla)